-Today in class we found an excerpt from the book called The Biography of a Town by Robert Hayden Alcorn.
+Today in class we found an excerpt from the book called The Biography of a Town by one of our town’s historians, Robert Hayden Alcorn.
 This book gives us a history of Suffield, Connecticut from 1670-1970.
-Towards the beginning of the book on page 80 there is a page that mentions when George Washington came to Suffield.
-This page speaks of both of his visits.
-In this excerpt
+Towards the beginning of the book on page 80 there is a page that mentions George Washington’s two visits.
+He came to Suffield in 1775 and 1789.
+On both occasions, he traveled up from Windsor and continued on to Springfield, MA.
+In 1775, we learned that he addressed Suffield’s residents across from the Austin tavern and under the town’s two sentinel elms.
+In this image of an excerpt from Alcorn’s history,

 Excerpt from Alcorn’s The Biography of a Town

-There is also another letter (primary source) that I found from Mary Austin (Seth Austin’s wife) who wrote to him in 1789 about the Austin Tavern receiving counterfeit money from a man named Jonas Mace, who apparently made a very good career by counterfeiting money.
-She wrote to him as if he could save them saying, “Necessity is my only apollogy for addressing a Gentleman of your dignified Merit—Having no alternative; you will excuse me…” In this letter she said her household and tavern had about 20 people living there, and they were very low on money so they were in much distress.
-I believe that these 20 people must have included more slaves that we previously thought they owned.
-Previously we found that they owned 5 slaves in a document that listed all the slaves owned in Suffield.
-Because of this I think that after the war the amount of slaves increased in Suffield and Connecticut by a large amount.
+we also found another letter (primary source) regarding Mary Austin (Seth Austin’s wife) who wrote to Washington in 1789 about the Austin Tavern receiving counterfeit money from a man named Jonas Mace, who apparently made a very good career by counterfeiting money.
+She wrote to Washington asking for help to see if he could save them.
+She writes: “Necessity is my only apology for addressing a Gentleman of your dignified Merit—Having no alternative; you will excuse me…” In this letter she said her household and tavern had about twenty people living there, and they were very low on money and in much distress.
+I believe that these twenty people must have included the five slaves that my classmate discovered on the 1790s census.
+This fact rings true with how we learned that ministers and tavern owners owned slaves throughout the Connecticut River Valley.

-This webpage backs up the claim that George Washington had lunch at the Austin Tavern in 1775 when he was passing through on his way to take control of the Continental Army in Cambridge.
+The webpage Founder Online, published by the National Archives, supports our claim that George Washington had lunch at the Austin Tavern in 1775 when he was passing through on his way to take control of the Continental Army in Cambridge.
 This letter that Mary writes was written after the war.

 In our project-based learning class we are studying slavery and freedom in Connecticut in 1774.
 I started my research on the founding families of Suffield and ended up focusing on the Austin Family who were related to Stephen F. Austin, the founder of Austin, Texas.
 The Austins owned a popular tavern on main street that was visited by people like George Washington and John Adams.
 These taverns were popular place for gossip.
 Unlike todays bars, people in these coloniel taverns discussed politics like we would discuss sports and celebrities in modern day.
 The Austins also owned five slaves to help them run their house and the tavern.
 In relation to famous people at the Austin’s tavern, we found information in a journal from John Adams.
 In this journal he discusses his trip through the Northeast, and he mentions Suffield.
 He mentions that when traveling through Suffield, a group of militiamen trained with a man in a green coat.
 This goes against what most people know about the revolutionary war.
 This is because most people thought the militiamen were just untrained soldier who did guerrilla warfare.
 This diary entry from John Adams shows us that they were trained even if it was just a little bit.
 We also read through the Joseph Pease’s diary, but we didn’t really find anything that was important to our topic of slavery and freedom in 1774.